Code42 helps you secure your data from insider threats by:

 Code42 provides the ability to retrieve files involved in an investigation.
 Being able to definitively see what content is included in these files can help you determine an appropriate response.
 You can recover file contents in several ways:

 - Download files from Forensic Search: In many cases, files are available for download from the search results.
-In the File > Filename section of an event's details, links to download the file appear if it is backed up by Code42.
+If the file is backed up, links to download it appear in the File > Filename section of an event's details.

 - Restore files from the Code42 console: Administrators can restore a user's backed up files from any web browser or restore files to any device running the Code42 app.